If you’re retired and dreaming of travel, you’re not alone.

 As you can see, there’s a lot to think about when planning a vacation, whether it’s a short jaunt to a nearby destination or a long journey around the world.
 But, happily, one of the joys of retirement can be having the time to vacation more than you did when you were working.
 By taking the time to prepare thoroughly, you’ll help make your travel experiences as wonderful and memorable as possible.

 Taking more vacations may be only one of your goals in retirement.
-If you found this information helpful, subscribe to our newsletter.
+If you found this information helpful, read more travel tips on Extra Mile.